 Others questioned the research behind the rules and argued they treat anabolic steroids as performance-enhancers when they are used for therapeutic purposes.

-“I agree with proposed regulation with regard to anabolic steroids, but I think in the heat and light of this issue, we have gotten ahead of the science,” Dr. Stephen Barker, a professor of veterinary medicine at Louisiana State University, told commissioners.
+“I agree with proposed regulation with regard to anabolic steroids, but I think in the heat and light of this issue, we have gotten ahead of the science,” Dr. Steve Barker, a professor of veterinary medicine at Louisiana State University, told commissioners.
 “It is completely inappropriate to compare the use of anabolic steroids in humans and horses.”

 Barker joined Dr. Thomas Tobin of the University of Kentucky, and Kent Stirling, executive director of the Florida HBPA and a member of the RMTC, in making presentations.
 They indicated it may be premature to adopt regulations.
 Also, questions were raised over testing for steroids in urine, not blood.